rstegg/bitapp/README.md

   - App adds as many items as the clerk wants to cart
 - User decides to checkout at some point
   - App shows the coin selection menu
-  - App request a payment to server
+  - App request a transaction to server
-  - Server replies with bitcoinURL, amountUSD, amountCurrency, and payment request id
+  - Server replies with bitcoinURL, amountUSD, amountCurrency, and transaction request id
   - App shows the bitcoinURL as a qrCode
   - Buyer scans and pays
-  - App monitors the transaction until the payment is safe and user can leave
+  - App monitors the transaction until the transaction is safe and user can leave